-The Omagieca Obo-ob Mangrove Garden is arguably the most popular Bantayan Island tourist spot!
-The reason being is that a famous Filipino Movie called ‘Camp Sawi’ was filmed at this location and is now frequented by many tourists, especially Filipino’s, that visit Bantayan Island.
+The Omagieca Obo-ob Mangrove Garden is arguably the most popular island attractions!
+The reason being is that a famous Filipino Movie called ‘Camp Sawi’ was filmed at this location and is now frequented by many tourists, especially Filipino’s, that visit the island.

 Upon arriving at Obo-ob Mangrove Garden, there is a tourist office located at the beginning of the boardwalk where you will have to pay the 50 pesos entrance fee.
-This includes access on foot to the bamboo boardwalk that leads in and around the mangroves.
+This includes access to the bamboo boardwalk that leads in and around the mangroves.